Santoshi Mata: Historical development

 The 1975 film Jai Santoshi Maa elevated Santoshi Mata, a little-known goddess to the pan-Indian Hindu pantheon.
 The screenings of the film were accompanied by religious rituals by the audience.
 Some of the audience entered the theatre barefoot, as in a Hindu temple, and small shrines and temples dedicated to the goddess, started gaining popularity all over North India.
 The film attained cult status and years after its release, special matinee Friday screenings were organized for women, who observed the goddess' Friday vrata (ritual fast) and engaged in her worship.
-The success of this low-budget film and media reports of the "sudden emergence of a celluloid goddess resulted in scholarly interest in Santoshi Mata.
+The success of this low-budget film and media reports of the "sudden emergence of a celluloid goddess resulted in scholarly interest in Santoshi Mata".

-Santoshi Mata emerged more popularly in the early 1960s with five widely spread temples in North India.
+Santoshi Mata emerged more popularly in the early 1960s with five dispersed temples in North India.
 Her iconography also became more defined in this period and it slowly spread through poster art.
 Her worship spread among women through word of mouth, pamphlet literature, and poster art.
 It was the wife of Vijay Sharma, the director of Jai Santoshi Maa, who urged her husband to "spread the goddess's message".

-As her film brought her to limelight, Santoshi Ma became one of the important and widely worshiped goddesses in India, taking her place in poster-art form in the altar rooms of millions of Hindu homes. [...]
-Yet it is hard to conceive that Santoshi Ma could have granted such instant satisfaction to so many people had she not been part of a larger and already well-integrated culture of the Goddess.
-Her new devotees could immediately recognize many of her characteristic moods and attributes, and feel them deeply, because she shared them with other goddesses long since familiar to them.
-Santoshi Mata's iconography is a familiar form of the Hindu goddesses.
-Santoshi Mata's characteristic posture standing or sitting on a lotus mirrored that of the goddess Lakshmi (Shri).
+Santoshi Ma became a widely recognized figure in Hindu homes after the release of the movie Jai Santoshi Ma. [...]
+Her rapid acceptance by people can be attributed to her being part of a larger and already well-integrated culture of the Goddess.
+Her characteristic moods, attributes and iconography, are shared with other Hindu goddesses long familiar in Hindu culture.
+Santoshi Mata's characteristic posture standing or sitting on a lotus resembles that of the goddess Lakshmi (Shri).
 The weapons she held—the sword and the trident—are also attributes of the goddess Durga.
-The story of Santoshi Mata and Satyavati from Jai Santoshi Maa is similar to other Hindu legends like those of sati Anusuya, who humbled the pride of the jealous goddess triad and of an ardent devotee—of the goddess Manasa—who has to face opposition from her family and other goddesses to worship her patron Manasa.
+The story of Santoshi Mata and Satyavati from Jai Santoshi Maa are similar to other Hindu legends like those of sati Anusuya, and the jealous goddess triad or of an ardent devotee—of the goddess Manasa—who faced opposition from her family and other goddesses to worship her patron Manasa.